 Ocean and Coastal Research has endured the test of time since 1950, when the first issue of the Boletim do Instituto Paulista de Oceanografia - the journal's initial title - was released.
 The journal has undergone several title changes since then, and the connectivity between titles is clearly depicted on the SciELO electronic library, where articles are freely available to the public.

-Ocean and Coastal Research is currently publishing volume 69 (2021) - a numbering sequence dating back the very first volume in 1950.
+Ocean and Coastal Research is currently publishing volume 70 (2022) - a numbering sequence dating back to the very first volume in 1950.

 The first volume and table of contents of the Boletim do Instituto Paulista de Oceanografia (1950).

 It all begins with the work of Prof. Wladimir Besnard, the founder and first director of the former Instituto Paulista de Oceanografia – now the Instituto Oceanográfico da Universidade de São Paulo – who edited the first volume of the Boletim do Instituto Paulista de Oceanografia in June of 1950.
 This first volume gives an account of the pioneering research performed along São Paulo state’s northern and southern coasts, and a research cruise to Trindade Island, fostered by Minister João Alberto Lins de Barros in cooperation with the Brazilian Navy with the scientific team led by Professor Wladimir Besnard himself.

 Professor Mello Moraes (right), Dean of the University of São Paulo, receives the newly published Boletim do Instituto Oceanográfico from Professor Wladimir Besnard and Professor Marta Vannucci (1954).